benabraham/bs4-nodejs-static/README.md

 ## Build

 To build everything once for production deploy (in `/dist/` folder)

+This build uses all generated HTML files for _UnCSS_.
+If it removes something you need to keep, add and array to `ignore` option in `gulpfile.js`.

 ```shell
 npm run build